-• If your baby is extra fussy or inconsolable be

-sure to use lots of skin to skin contact.
-This

-increases oxytocin levels which lowers pain.

-• If your baby is fussy and struggling to latch, try

-feeding your baby while taking a nice warm

-bath.

-• If your little one is extra squirmy during the

-stretching exercises and you do not have a

-second person there to help, try using a

-swaddle.

-• Using good lighting and an LED head light

-during the stretches really helps visualize the

-diamonds and ensures accurate and precise

-technique.

-• Although not necessary, you may find the

-stretching exercises more comfortable using

-nitrile gloves.
-Make sure gloves fit well.

-• Frozen breast milk can act as a natural

-numbing agent and help with pain.
-Freeze milk

-flat in a baggie, chip off tiny pieces and place

-under lip, tongue, or cheek and let melt slowly.
-The stretches can be done before, after or in the middle of a feeding- whichever seems to work best.
-It may be best to feed before the stretches during the first week as the infant is most sore at that time.
+- When your baby is extra fussy be sure to use lots of skin to skin contact.
+This increases oxytocin levels which lowers pain. - If baby is fussy and struggling to latch on, try feeding your baby while taking a nice warm bath - If your little one is extra squirmy during the stretching exercises and you do not have a second person there to help, try using a swaddle. - Using good lighting and an LED head light during the stretches really helps visualize the diamonds and ensures accurate and precise technique. - Although not necessary, you may find the stretching exercises more comfortable using nitrile gloves. - Frozen breast milk ice chips can act as a natural numbing agent and help with pain.
+Freeze flat in a baggie and place tiny pieces under lip, tongue, or cheek and let it melt slowly. - The stretches can be done before, after or in the middle of a feeding- whichever seems to work best.
+It may be best to feed before the stretches during the first week as the infant is most sore at that time. - Try suck training exercises in conjunction with the stretching exercises to assure baby that not every oral stimulus is unpleasant.